My Top 10 Favorite Operas

 ![]() |

 Did I always know what was going on?
 Not even close!
-Sometimes I did, and when I started going to operas, they have the lyrics posted above the stage so you can kind of follow along.
+Sometimes I did, and when I started going to operas, they’d have the lyrics posted above the stage so you can kind of follow along.
 You see in English what they’re saying in other languages.
-I’ll tell you the truth, most of the time I love the choruses more than the solo performances.
-Probably because I was in a choir, and my dad loved choir music a lot.
-But I’m not only posting choruses here because the individual songs are just so beautiful.
+I’ll tell you the truth, most of the time I love the choruses more than the solo performances, probably because I was in a choir, and my dad loved choir music a lot.

-Who says I have no culture?
+Who says I don’t have culture?
 Anyway, that’s that; enjoy!

 9. Otello (Kiri Te Kanawa)